Clinical-Genomics/chanjo/README.md

 I can specifically recommend the fully [interactive demo](http://www.chanjo.co/en/latest/introduction.html#demo), complete with sample data to get you started right away.

+If you are looking to learn more about handling sequence coverage data in clinical sequencing, feel free to download and skim through my own [Master's thesis][thesis] and article references.

 ## Features

 ### What Chanjo does